-- The Douglas Foundation named in memory of Father Francis Douglas, this Fund supports:
+The Douglas Foundation – Named in memory of Father Francis Douglas, this Fund supports the following:

-The Foundation looks for as many as possible of the following conditions in a proposal:
+The Catholic Foundation looks for as many as possible of the following conditions in a proposal:

-- The project helps fulfill the mission of your organisation and the mission of the Archdiocese.
+- The project helps fulfil the mission of your organisation and the mission of the Archdiocese.

-- Foundation support would be vital to a proposed project’s success.
+- Support from the Catholic Foundation would be vital to a proposed project’s success.

-- The project has specific and measurable goals.
+- The proposed project has specific and measurable goals.

-- The proposal is innovative and efficient in its use of funds.
-For example, a collaborative network (e.g. a large volunteer group) exists that multiplies the impact of the grant or expenses are reduced by sharing resources with other agencies or groups or parishes within a deanery.
+- The proposed project is innovative and efficient in its use of funds.
+For example, a collaborative network (e.g. a large volunteer group) that multiplies the impact of the grant, or expenses are reduced by sharing resources with other agencies, groups or parishes within a deanery.

-- The project is a well-planned approach to solving a problem and delivering services.
+- The proposed project is a well-planned approach to solving a problem and delivering services.

-- The project will commence soon after a grant is made.
+- The proposed project will commence soon after a grant is made.